Considering a Hyphenated Last Name? Here's What You Need to Know

 The biggest advantage of hyphenated last names is the absence of having to choose between two last names.
 It allows you to retain your identity while still legally adopting your partner's moniker.

 Once the wedding is over and you're ready to adopt a hyphenated last name, you'll need your marriage certificate to initiate the change.
 The document lets you legally take your partner's surname or a combination of your two last names after marriage.
-In some states, the marriage license application asks soonlyweds to declare their married name before the wedding day.
+In some states, the marriage license application asks to-be-weds to declare their married name before the wedding day.
 Pay close attention, because if yours does and you don't, you'll have to petition the court for a name change instead (which is a much more involved—and usually costly—process).
 In other states, the application asks for just your original names.
 In that case, you have until after the wedding to decide on a course of action.

-When it comes to hyphenated last names, which goes first?
+When it comes to choosing how to hyphenate your last name, which goes first?
 Generally, there are no set rules or etiquette when it comes to deciding exactly how your hyphenated last name will read.
-You can go the "traditional" route and list your "maiden" name first, or you could choose to list your new last name first, followed by your original last name.
+You can go the "traditional" route and list your maiden name first, or you could choose to list your new last name first, followed by your original last name.
 Some couples decide to have both partners change to the hyphenated last name, as a show of unity and equality.
 But can you have two last names while your partner only has one?
 Absolutely.
 Let's look at an example:

 Suppose Alex Atkinson marries Taylor Lloyd.
 They could change their name(s) in the following ways: